Sherlock-221BBS/Ask_48_Laws_Of_Power/readme.md

 ## Recreation of the app
 To recreate this app on your local machine-
 1. clone this repository in the suitable location you prefer
-2. You need to create _.streamlit_ folder and in that folder there should be _config.toml_ file. _.config.toml_ file should contain the openai api key of yours as below -
+2. You need to create _.streamlit_ folder and in that folder there should be _config.toml_ file. _config.toml_ file should contain the openai api key of yours as below -

 ```bash